[MENU]

 If you have a student complaint, you should attempt to resolve the student complaint through the MCC Grievance Procedure.

-In the event that the student complaint cannot be resolved within the department, students should submit a signed MCC Student Grievance Form to the attention of the Chief Academic Officer:
+In the event that the student complaint cannot be resolved within the department, students should submit a signed MCC Student Grievance Form to the attention of the Vice President of Student Development Services:

 1161 Kehukee Park Road